Woocommerce

 If you’re comfortable with SQL and backups, you can use phpMyAdmin or tools like WP-CLI to explore your database.
 But if you’re not entirely sure, it’s best to leave the heavy lifting to professionals.

-At Corsto Web Design, we specialise in WordPress and WooCommerce development, including:
+We specialise in WordPress and WooCommerce development, including:

 • Secure migrations and backups